 At Tier II, teachers will use research-based instruction, intervention strategies, and best practices to deliver intervention to students when differentiation of Tier I supports has proven insufficient in improving appropriate social behaviors, preventing problem behaviors, or reducing them, whether inside or outside the classroom environment.

-In Tier II, the Charter School will use social skills instruction to increase integration of problem- solving, conflict resolution, and anger management, creating opportunities for the student to learn empathy throughout the day
+In Tier II, the Charter School will use social skills instruction to increase integration of problem- solving, conflict resolution, and anger management, creating opportunities for the student to learn empathy throughout the day.

 Strategies can include de-briefing, priming, and reflection.
 Teachers and support staff will ensure self-management/self-monitoring is explicitly taught and supported.